turnbasedgames/docs/docs/getting-started/2-template-files.md

 ### publish.yml

-This file will trigger the creation of a branch called ```publish``` and an automatic build of your frontend whenever a commit gets merged into your main branch, which UrTurn will then serve.
+This file will trigger the creation of a branch called ```published``` and an automatic build of your frontend whenever a commit gets merged into your main branch, which UrTurn will then serve.